-- 1. The parties shall attempt in good faith to resolve any dispute arising out of or relating to this Agreement promptly by negotiation between executives who have authority to settle the dispute and who are at a higher level of management than the person with direct responsibility for administration of this Agreement.
+The parties shall attempt in good faith to resolve 1. any dispute arising out of or relating to this Agreement promptly by negotiation between executives who have authority to settle the dispute and who are at a higher level of management than the person with direct responsibility for administration of this Agreement.
 Any party may give to the other party written notice of any dispute not resolved in the ordinary course of business.
 Within 15 days after delivery of the notice, the receiving party shall submit to the other a written response.
 The notice and response shall include with reasonable particularity a) a statement of each party's position and a summary of arguments supporting that position, and b) the name and title of the executive who will represent that party and of any other person who will accompany the executive.
-Within 30 days after delivery of the notice, the executives of both parties shall meet at a mutually acceptable time and place. - 2.
-Unless otherwise agreed in writing by the negotiating parties, the above-described negotiation shall end at the close of the first meeting of the executives described above ("First Meeting").
-Such closure shall not preclude continuing or later negotiations, if desired.
+Within 30 days after delivery of the notice, the executives of both parties shall meet at a mutually acceptable time and place.

-- 3. All offers, promises, conduct and statements, whether written or oral, made in the course of the negotiation by any of the parties, their agents, employees, experts and attorneys are confidential, privileged and inadmissible for any purpose, including impeachment, in arbitration or other proceeding involving the parties, provided that evidence that is otherwise admissible or discoverable shall not be rendered inadmissible or non-discoverable as a result of its use in the negotiation. - 4.
-At no time prior to the First Meeting shall either side initiate an arbitration or litigation related to this Agreement except to pursue a provisional remedy that is authorized by law or by JAMS International Arbitration Rules or by agreement of the parties.
+- Unless otherwise agreed in writing by the negotiating parties, the above-described negotiation shall end at the close of the first meeting of the executives described above ("First Meeting").
+Such closure shall not preclude continuing or later negotiations, if desired. - 3.
+All offers, promises, conduct and statements, whether written or oral, made in the course of the negotiation by any of the parties, their agents, employees, experts and legal representatives are confidential, privileged and inadmissible for any purpose, including impeachment, in arbitration or other proceeding involving the parties, provided that evidence that is otherwise admissible or discoverable shall not be rendered inadmissible or non-discoverable as a resultof its use in the negotiation. - 4.
+At no time prior to the First Meeting shall either side initiate litigation related to this Agreement except to pursue a provisional remedy that is authorized by law.
+Neither may either side initiate arbitration except to pursue a provisional remedy authorized by the JAMS International Arbitration Rules.
 However, this limitation is inapplicable to a party if the other party refuses to comply with the requirements of Paragraph 1. - 5.
-All applicable statutes of limitation and defenses based upon the passage of time shall be tolled while the procedures specified in Paragraphs 1 and 2 above are pending and for 15 calendar days thereafter.
-The parties will take such action, if any, required to effectuate such tolling. - 6.
+All applicable statutes of limitation and defenses based upon the passage of time shall be tolled while the procedures specified in Paragraphs 1 and 2 above are pending and for 15 calendar days thereafter. - 6.
 If the dispute has not been settled at the close of the First Meeting as defined above, or within such time period as the parties may agree in writing, either party may initiate arbitration with respect to the matters submitted to negotiation by filing a written demand for arbitration with JAMS or its successors.
 The negotiations may continue after the commencement of the arbitration if the parties so desire.